gravitational/gravity/docs/6.x/cluster.md

-* Since all Kubernetes services such as `kubelet` or `kube-apiserver` always run enclosed inside the master container, it makes it possible for Gravity to closely monitor Kubernetes' health and perform cluster updates "from below".
+* Since all Kubernetes services such as `kubelet` or `kube-apiserver` always run enclosed inside the master container, it makes it possible for Gravity to closely monitor the cluster health and perform cluster updates "from below".

-* Gravity _continuously_ maintains Kubernetes configuration to be highly available ("HA").
+* `gravity` _continuously_ maintains Kubernetes configuration to be highly available ("HA").
 This means that any node can go down without disrupting Kubernetes' operation.

-* Gravity runs its own local Docker registry which is used as a cluster-level cache for container images.
+* `gravity` runs its own local Docker registry which is used as a cluster-level cache for container images.
 This makes application updates and restarts faster and more reliable.

-* Gravity provides the ability to perform cluster state snapshots as part of cluster updates or to be used independently.
+* `gravity` provides the ability to perform cluster state snapshots as part of cluster updates or to be used independently.

 ### Kubernetes Extensions